-What do you think of when you imagine a sport dog?
+What do you think of when you imagine sport dogs?
 For many, the first thought that pops into their head is a border collie racing around an agility course so fast that you feel dizzy.

 But agility is only one of many different and varied dog sports.
 And the great thing is that all dogs can be involved, no matter what their breed, age, or size!
 There is definitely something for everyone, and even if you have no desire to play competitively, you and your dog can still have fun and reap huge benefits from the games...